Dancing on the Ceiling: Chart performance

-Dancing on the Ceiling was released on August 5, 1986.
 The album sold 4 million copies in the US and it became the first album to be simultaneously certified gold, platinum, double platinum, and triple platinum by the Recording Industry Association of America since the institution established double platinum in 1984.
-In South Africa initial shipments were 60,000 prerelease units.
-To promote the album Richie went on an Outrageous 40-city concert tour, entitled "Outrageous".
+In South Africa, initial shipments were 60,000 prerelease units.
+To promote the album Richie went on a 40-city concert tour, entitled "Outrageous".
 The first concert was in Phoenix, Arizona.

-Dancing on the Ceiling peaked at No. 1 on the US Billboard Hot 200.
-The title track was the second biggest single from the album, reaching No. 2 in the US and No. 7 in the UK Singles Chart, falling behind "Say You, Say Me"'s earlier performance.
-Other Top 10 singles from the album include "Love Will Conquer All" (US No. 9, UK No. 45) and "Ballerina Girl" (US No. 7, UK No. 17).
-Meanwhile, "Deep River Woman" reached No. 10 on Billboards Hot Country Singles chart.
+Dancing on the Ceiling peaked at No.1 on the US Billboard Hot 200.
+The title track was the album's second biggest single, reaching No.2 in the US and No.7 in the UK Singles Chart, falling behind "Say You, Say Me"'s earlier performance.
+Other Top 10 singles from the album include "Love Will Conquer All" (US No.9, UK No.45) and "Ballerina Girl" (US No.7, UK No.17).
+Meanwhile, "Deep River Woman" reached No.10 on Billboards Hot Country Singles chart.

 Legacy

-Following the success of Dancing on the Ceiling, Richie withdrew almost entirely from the music industry for six years, a move which Steve Huey of AllMusic suggests was "quitting while he was ahead".
+Following the success of Dancing on the Ceiling, Richie withdrew almost entirely from the music industry for six years, which Steve Huey of AllMusic suggests was "quitting while he was ahead".
 He released a compilation album – with some new material – entitled Back to Front in 1992, with his first all-new release, Louder Than Words, following in 1996.
 As of 2013, none of his successive albums have been as successful as Lionel Richie, Can't Slow Down, and Dancing on the Ceiling.
 A remastered edition of Dancing on the Ceiling was released in 2003, featuring four bonus tracks.

 Track listing

-All tracks produced by Lionel Richie and James Anthony Carmichael, except "Night Train (Smooth Alligator)," produced by Narada Michael Walden.
-All music and lyrics by Lionel Richie, except where noted.
+All tracks are written by Lionel Richie, except where noted.
+All tracks are produced by Lionel Richie and James Anthony Carmichael, except "Night Train (Smooth Alligator)," produced by Narada Michael Walden.